 We also work with the Purbeck View School in taking the whole school to the annual Rotary Kids Out day, this year the school has the choice of visiting Paultons Park or Marwell Zoo.

 We also support the Duke of Edinburgh Award Scheme, Rotary Young Leadership Award (RYLA) and the Rhona Trust.

 Our Community committee works in conjunction with several local charities and projects and ensures that our local fundraising is supportive of those most in need.

-This year we are working in close partnership with the Swanage Dementia Friendly Community to raise funds for a much needed Admiral Nurse for the Purbeck area, also high on our agenda is the support of the Purbeck Defibrillator project which is now close to it's goal of ensuring access to defibrillators across Purbeck.
+We have been working in close partnership with the Swanage Dementia Friendly Community to raise funds for an Admiral Nurse for the Purbeck area.
+Also high on our agenda is the support of the Purbeck Defibrillator project which is now close to it's goal of ensuring access to defibrillators across Purbeck.
 We continue to support the Swanage Foodbank with cash donations to enable the purchase of fresh foods such as milk and bread.

-Our Community committee also co ordinate some of oue annual events such as the very popular Silver Sunday afternoon tea ( October) and our Christmas Breakfast on Christmas morning.
+Our Community committee also co ordinate some of our annual events such as the very popular Silver Saturday afternoon tea (February) and our Christmas Breakfast on Christmas morning.

 International and Foundation